-The measure the state uses to determine intoxication does not necessarily reflect your perception of your ability to safely operate a vehicle.
-As a personal injury lawyer with years of experience as a DUI defense attorney, Coy Browning wants everyone to be aware of what the state considers to be drunk driving so that you can make smart decisions when you have been drinking.
+The measure the state uses to determine levels of intoxication does not necessarily reflect your perception of your ability to safely operate a vehicle.
+As a personal injury lawyer with years of experience as a DUI defense attorney, Coy Browning wants everyone to be aware of what the state considers to be drunk driving in order for you to make smart decisions when you have been drinking.

 It Only Takes a Couple of Drinks to Reach a .08 BAC

-In Florida, and across the rest of the country, a blood alcohol content (BAC) of .08 percent or higher is considered intoxicated and hence legally impaired to operate heavy machinery such as driving a vehicle.
-BAC is the percentage of alcohol in your bloodstream at the time you take a sobriety test.
-As you can see in the charts on this page, the number of drinks it takes to get to a particular BAC depends on your gender, weight, and how quickly you are consuming drinks, and if you have enough food consumption while you are drinking.
+In the state of Florida, and across the rest of the country, a blood alcohol content or BAC of .08 percent or higher is considered intoxicated and hence legally impaired to operate heavy machinery such as driving a vehicle.
+BAC is defined as the percentage of alcohol in your bloodstream at the time you take a sobriety test.
+As you can see in the charts on this page, the number of drinks it takes to get to a particular BAC depends on several factors, such as your gender, weight, how quickly you are consuming drinks, and if you have enough food consumption while you are drinking.